 I enjoy true crime shows like Forensic Files, FBI Files,.
-I like police drama: Murdoch Mysteries (Canadian Victoriana police drama), Law & Order/SVU, Law & Order/CI, I do not have cable and enjoy watching documentaries on PBS channels available.
-I find most TV not worthwhile, but there can be good shows at times.
+I like police drama: Murdoch Mysteries (Canadian Victoriana police drama), Law & Order/SVU, CSI original (and new Vegas),UK mysteries and shows are great: Scarlet and the Duke, All Creatures Great and Small, Midsomer Murders (finished First season).
+I do not have cable and enjoy watching documentaries on PBS channels available.

 CLASSICS: I enjoyed classic movies growing up and sometimes catch the occasional one.
 I don't care for musicals.
 I like Jimmy STEWART, and comedies.
 Sometimes enjoy watching the Christmas movies, "It's a Wonderful Life, and "The Shop Around the Corner,"